HollowDobt/docs-site/README.md

 ## How can I contribute to this project?

-Raise an issue on the website I deploy, send me an email or PR.
+Raise an discussion on the website I deploy, send me an email or PR.
 I will review and modify it regularly.
 However, because I am usually very busy, it may take a month to reply to your feedback.